vicsanity623/PyOB/README.md

 ## 🧠 What is PyOB?

-PYOB is NOT a personal AI CHAT assistant.
+PyOB is NOT a personal AI CHAT assistant.
 PyOB is an **autonomous code review and feature engineering system** that continuously analyzes, patches, and evolves your codebase through a multi-stage verification pipeline.
 Unlike "black-box" coding assistants that rewrite entire files, PyOB operates with **surgical XML-based edits**, a **persistent symbolic dependency ledger**, and **automated GitHub integration** — ensuring your project is never left in a broken state.
 It **already knows its purpose and goals**.

 ### Key Differentiators